Lovrom8/RSMods/docs/cable-drop-pedal.md

 ### Base tuning

-`F9` / `F10` tell the mod what the guitar is physically tuned to.
-It changes how tunings are named, nothing else: names are computed relative to the base, so with a base of D standard, one semitone down reads `D -> Db (-1)`.
-Leave it at E standard unless the guitar really is tuned differently.
+`F9` cycles what the guitar is physically tuned to, one name per press:
+`E -> Eb -> D -> ... -> F -> E`.
+It changes how tunings are named, nothing
+else: names are computed relative to the base, so with a base of D standard, one semitone down reads `D -> Db (-1)`.
+A guitar physically tuned to C# standard reaches E with a `+3` shift and reads `C# -> E (+3)`.
+Leave the base at E standard unless the guitar really is tuned differently.

 ## Setup: build the tone